Represented by

 My story “What Happened in Room 10?” won a George Polk Award for Magazine Reporting in 2021.
 It is the product of a months-long investigation into the first COVID outbreak in an American nursing home — and, more broadly, the rise of the for-profit nursing home industry in America.
 The article also won the John Bartlow Martin Award for Public Interest Journalism and the MOLLY Prize for Investigative Journalism, and was a finalist for the National Magazine Award in Feature Writing.

+Previously, I worked as a documentary film correspondent at NBC News.
+I made short films from across the United States and abroad.
+And I appeared on The Today Show, NBC Nightly News and MSNBC.
 Before that, I was as a foreign correspondent for VICE News, based in London, and Europe reporter for Maclean's, Canada's largest news magazine.
 I won a Canada National Magazine Award for my coverage of Ukraine's Euromaidan revolution.
 In a former life, I was a graduate student of History and Philosophy at Oxford University.

 If you would like to contact me, please email me at kmengelhart@gmail.com.